olinrobotics/learning-resources/kalman_filter/PROPOSAL.md

 - well scaffolded project
 - focus on core conceptual understanding

+# Deliverables
+- Some form of learning materials designed to show students why kalman filters are useful, how they work, and when to implement them.
+Also provide further resources in an accessible manner.
+Some example code for basic implementation OR simple example. (google docs colab ipython notebook structured like in-class materials) (problem set and solution?!?!?!)
+- Simple robot localizing: Drive square, straight line, spin in place and determine error.
+Compare with ceiling localization as ground truth.
+Compare with odometry localizing and encoders (separately) as baseline comparison.

 # Project Schedule
 ## Week 1
 - Class 20 (F 11/9)